PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-09 10:39:05
+Last updated: 2024-04-09 10:39:42
-Random Quote: I want you to wanna kiss me so bad that you don't even ask. - Jules Vaughn
+Random Quote: Man: "Hello, sir.
+Can I talk to you?"
+Gi-hun: "I don't believe in Jesus." - Seong Gi-hun